alexkozlov71/spaceInvaders/README.md

 Task of the assignment is to detect invader ships on the radar screen.
 Screen is noisy and 1:1 matching cannot be used.
 Fuzzy matching will be used to identify invaders on the screen.
 For this we will take sectors of the radar screen (equal in size to the invader ship) and calculate similarity factor of this sector to the original invader image.

-Similarity factor is calculated by dividing a total number of pixels equal (in radar sector and invader) by total number of pixels in the invader image.
+Similarity factor is calculated by dividing a number of pixels equal (in radar sector and invader) by the number of pixels in the invader image.

 If similarity factor is greater or equal to the radar Accuracy, location and value of the screen sector is saved for future reference.